Lockyer v. Andrade: Antiterrorism and Effective Death Penalty Act

+Trial of Leandro Andrade

 On November 4, 1995, Leandro Andrade, a nine-year Army veteran and father of three, stole five children's videotapes from a K-Mart store in Ontario, California.
 Two weeks later, he stole four children's videotapes from a different K-Mart store in Montclair, California.
 Andrade had been in and out of the state and federal prison systems since 1982.
-By the time of these two crimes in 1995, he had been convicted of petty theft, residential burglary, transportation of marijuana, and escape from prison.
-Under California's three strikes law, any felony can serve as the third "strike" and thereby expose the defendant to a mandatory sentence of 25 years to life in prison.
+He developed a drug addiction while serving in the Army, and by the time of these two crimes in 1995, he had committed multiple burglaries for which he was sentenced to two and a half years in prison.
+Since 1994, non-violent felonies can serve as a third "strike" under California's three-strikes law and expose the defendant to a mandatory sentence of 25 years to life in prison.
+Andrade's minor shoplifting was a felony under California state law because he had prior convictions.